-Any parking facility [containing] with more than 50 parking spaces must provide [motorcycle/scooter stalls equal to] at least 2% of the number of vehicle spaces, up to a maximum requirement of 10, for a motorcycle or scooter; [additional] more than 10 motorcycle or scooter spaces may be provided but any such additional spaces must not count toward the minimum number of parking spaces required.
-[Motorcycle/scooter spaces count toward the minimum parking requirement.]
+Any parking facility containing more than 50 parking spaces must provide motorcycle/scooter stalls equal to at least 2% of the number of vehicle spaces up to a maximum of 10; additional spaces may be provided.
+Motorcycle/scooter spaces count toward the minimum parking requirement.